Genez-io/genezio-landing-page/new-landing/src/posts/2025-recap-2026-roadmap.md

 We realized early on that the "black box" nature of AI was a major blocker for marketing teams.
 To solve this, we moved beyond simple rankings to provide a granular view of brand narratives.
 The platform now enables teams to see:

-* **Visibility Frequency:** How often they appear in AI-driven conversations compared to competitors.
+* **Visibility:** How often they appear in AI-driven conversations compared to competitors.
-* **Brand Beliefs:** How LLMs interpret and summarize their brand statements—are you seen as the "low cost" option or the "premium trusted" partner?
+* **Brand Beliefs:** How LLMs interpret and summarize their brand statements.
+Are you seen as the "low cost" option or the "premium trusted" partner?
 * **Competitor Displacement:** Exactly where and why competitors are recommended instead.
 * **Impact of Change:** How visibility and perception shift when content is updated to meet specific AI intents.